saramcd/phase-1-project/README.md

 # Phase 1 Project - Hopfinder

+## Summary

 Welcome to Hopfinder!
+This is a helpful tool to find breweries in any state of interest within the US.

+## Credits

-This app uses the Open Brewery DB (https://www.openbrewerydb.org/)
+This app uses the Open Brewery DB (https://www.openbrewerydb.org/), a free open source API for brewery data.